 The contents of the database for any nuclide can be checked with the "Query nuclide database" button (shows half-life, specific activity, possible parent nuclides, and decay products with branching ratios and decay type).

-Note that stable end-products of decay series are not listed, and note that only alpha and beta decays are listed: in addition, each decay emits gamma radiation.
+Note that only alpha and beta decays are listed: in addition, each decay emits gamma radiation.

 For space limitations, the database contains no decay energies.

 See special instructions for offline use of this calculator.

 For decay calculations of uranium, the Uranium Decay Calculator offers more options, such as a variety of uranium compounds found in the uranium mining and nuclear fuel industry, and the inclusion of decay energy results.